 If you fail an examination in the summer and can re-take it again before the beginning of December you can remain in the UK to take the re-sit examination, and if necessary can extend your visa.
 If you fail an examination in the summer and cannot retake the examination (and hence continue your studies) until Hilary term, Trinity term or the next summer it will not be possible for you to remain in the UK.
 In most cases you will need to suspend your studies and return home.

-If you hold a Tier 4 Student visa issued on the basis of a CAS number then the University will inform the Home Office who will curtail your visa.
-You will require a new CAS and student visa to return to the UK.
+If you hold a Student visa, then the University will inform the Home Office who will curtail your visa.
+You will require a new CAS and Student visa to return to the UK.

-Students who have failed an examination and need to obtain a new Tier 4 Student visa for a re-take should be aware of the time limit on studies in the UK.
-The University cannot guarantee that you will be able to obtain a Tier 4 visa for your re-sit if you have already reached the time limit for studies.
-Although the Home Office has suggested that compelling and compassionate circumstances will be taken into account, there is no guarantee that time spent on suspension would be included in the time limit.
+Undergraduate students who have failed an examination and need to obtain a new Student visa for a re-take should be aware of the Home Office time limit on undergraduate studies in the UK.
+The University cannot guarantee that you will be able to obtain a Student visa for your re-sit if you have already reached the time limit for studies.

 Re-submitting an assignment

-If you need to re-submit an assignment, dissertation or thesis after the expiry date of your visa, your department or faculty will need to decide if your attendance in the UK is required until then.
-If you are required to be in the UK for study purposes, your department may issue you with a CAS allowing you to apply to extend your visa for the additional time required.
+If you need to re-submit an assignment, dissertation or thesis after the expiry date of your visa, your department or faculty will decide if you need to stay in the UK to do this.
+If so, your department may issue you with a CAS so that you can apply for a visa for this.